r-lib/testthat/cran-comments.md

 ## revdepcheck results

 We checked all reverse dependencies, comparing R CMD check results across CRAN and dev versions of this package.
-Unfortunately something is up with our revdep test system and I failed to check ~1200 packages.
-I'm pretty confident these are bioconductor packages and unrelated to changes to testthat.
+There were a few failures due to some new strictness and use of internal failures.
+I've tracked fixes for them at https://github.com/r-lib/testthat/issues/2021.